AWGL/trio-panels/README.md

                                     validated_bed_files when done.
 ```

+---

 ## Applying a panel to the trio variant report

 This script applies one or more BED file to the trio analysis variant report.
-The BED file can be either a PanelApp BED file made in the step above, or any other BED file.
+The BED file can be either a PanelApp BED file made in the step below, or any other BED file.

 More than one BED file can be inputted, just add each file as an optional extra input.